linode/docs/docs/applications/containers/beginners-guide-to-kubernetes/index.md

 - **kube-controller-manager** is a daemon that manages the Kubernetes control loop.
 For more on Controllers, see the [Controllers section](#controllers).
 - **kube-scheduler** is a function that looks for newly created Pods that have no Nodes and assigns them a Node based on a host of requirements.
 For more information on kube-scheduler, consult the [Kubernetes kube-scheduler documentation](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-scheduler/).

-Additionally, the Kubernetes Master runs the database **etcd** (pronounced etsy-dee). etcd is a highly available key-value store that provides the backend database for Kubernetes.
+Additionally, the Kubernetes Master runs the database **etcd**. etcd is a highly available key-value store that provides the backend database for Kubernetes.

 Together kube-apiserver, kube-controller-manager, kube-scheduler, and etcd form what is known as the *control plane*.
 The control plane is responsible for making decisions about the cluster and pushing it toward the desired state.